agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Skills**

-- Nice set of skills for research and maybe management
+- Nice set of skills for research and maybe management roles for EAOs

 	Statistics, critical thinking, programming and machine learning could be the knowledge and skills I would transfer to research based jobs, and not necessarily leadership based jobs.
-However I suspect that a role in project management after a few years could get me somewhere like an all-rounder in the field of DS.
+However, I suspect that a role in project management after a few years could get me somewhere like an all-rounder in the field of DS.

 - High Flexible Career Capital according to 80k-hours-guide

 	>The technical skills you develop also open the possibility to
 >transition into different roles including software engineering,
 >founding or joining early-stage startups, academia, and quant
 >finance. - [80k-DS](https://80000hours.org/career-reviews/data-science/)

-DS is used in a many industries, including EA, offering FCC.
-Also DS is only the starting point.
+	DS is used in many types of work including EAOs, consulting, finance etc... offering high FCC.
 Skills wise it looks like a great place to start, with little effort.
-With very good skill I could move to NGO's (Direct impact potential) as well.

 - Free time to develop additional skills

 	Once I start DS I suspect I have quite some time to do programming, using different languages and focus on some high-risk paths like starting up or even a machine learning PhD.
-Even if I am in the US, working time is apparently ([reasonable and flexible hours](https://80000hours.org/career-reviews/data-science/)).
+Even if I am in the US, working time is apparently ([reasonable and flexible](https://80000hours.org/career-reviews/data-science/)).

-- More valuable with more experience.
+- It appears that you are more valuable with more experience.

  A good rating of 8/10 seems to be applicable for DS considering the skills aspect.

 **Connections**

 Connections depends on where I am working and which type of company I will be working for.
-For example working in a consultancy, might have a great chance to meet many people and building the network.
+For example working in a consultancy (like Mu Sigma), might allow for a great chance to meet many people and building the network.
 The network as a result would be better than in DE.

 - Connections that further NGO opportunities: 4.5/10